 Instructions

-- In the bowl of a stand mixer, toss in sugar, eggs and oil; beat on medium speed (start slow and increase slowly, so you don't sploosh everywhere), it should be thick and foamy, about 2 minutes.1 cup sugar, 2 large eggs, ½ cup vegetable oil
+- In the bowl of a stand mixer, toss in sugar, eggs and oil; beat on medium speed (start slow and increase slowly, so you don't sploosh everywhere), it should be thick and foamy, about 2 minutes.1 cup granulated sugar, 2 large eggs, ½ cup vegetable oil

 - Meanwhile while that is mixing, in a medium bowl, whisk together your flour, soda, baking powder, cinnamon and salt.
 Set aside.1 ¼ cups unbleached all-purpose flour, ½ teaspoon baking soda, ½ teaspoon baking powder, 1 teaspoon cinnamon, ¼ teaspoon salt